The World Will Buy a Chevy

 This lasted for about two decades, at which point the other nations of the world were stable and prosperous enough to match the US presence, or (in the case of the USSR) challenge it.
 Cold War necessities began to reverse the surplus that the US had previously enjoyed, and the international market was no longer tilted in its favor.
 Beginning in the early 1970s, the US began to see a cycle of economic fluctuations that largely mitigated the previous economic supremacy, as well as creating serious (though most often temporary) economic crises.

 The introduction of “supply-side” (or “trickle-down”) economics, associated with the 1980s, was hailed (then and since) as a return to the power of US economy.
 However, anyone who lived at that time will have no difficulty remembering that it was also a time of unemployment from “outsourcing” (before that particular buzzword was widely used) to other countries.
-The flashy and doomed successes of the “yuppie” aside, the US was not a prosperous nation — and it was at this time that the “Buy American” campaign began to seem less like ‘protectionism’ and more like common sense…to some.
+The flashy and doomed successes of the “yuppie” aside, the US was not a prosperous nation.
+It might still have had the flash and illusion of a costly diamond, but it really was a collection of elegant cubic zirconia rings, synthesized material which although hard and optically flawless with close visual likeness to a diamond, nevertheless does not have the worth of a diamond.
+It was at this time that the “Buy American” campaign began to seem less like ‘protectionism’ and more like common sense…to some.